Speakers and Session Highlights

 Michael YoungbloodNavigating the U.S. Economy: Trends, Challenges, and Opportunities: Michael Youngblood, Rockford University

-Join frequent NAPIM speaker Michael Youngblood, economist at Rockford University, for this session where he will present on current economic trends, significant challenges, and potential opportunities in the U.S. economy.
-Michael will also government policies and the potential effects they may have on the U.S. economy, as well as other topics affecting the printing ink industry.
+Frequent NAPIM speaker Michael Youngblood, economist at Rockford University, presented on current economic trends, significant challenges, and potential opportunities in the U.S. economy.
+Michael also touched on government policies and the potential effects they may have on the U.S. economy, as well as other topics affecting the printing ink industry.

 SachinKeynote Address: Sachin Desai, ProAmpac

-Join Sachin Desai, ProAmpac’s President and Chief Operating Officer, as he provides insights to the recent years of chaos in the flexible packaging industry and how ProAmpac has navigated those events.
-Sachin will discuss ProAmpac’s industry-leading growth over the past decade, the impact of market dynamics, supply chain disruptions, and shifting legislation on the packaging sector.
-A key focus will be on the need for continued innovation, and how the precision, efficiency, and adaptability of the ink industry has been and will continue to be a vital component in innovation.
+Sachin Desai, ProAmpac’s President and Chief Operating Officer, provided insights to the recent years of chaos in the flexible packaging industry and how ProAmpac has navigated those events.
+Sachin discussed ProAmpac’s industry-leading growth over the past decade, the impact of market dynamics, supply chain disruptions, and shifting legislation on the packaging sector.
+A key focus was the need for continued innovation, and how the precision, efficiency, and adaptability of the ink industry has been and will continue to be a vital component in innovation.

 Tuesday, October 1